“Even in the darkest places, we are met by unexpected light, grace and help, honorable companions, and occasionally a miracle” — Carrie Newcomer

 The same year I found it I gave it to Fergus, a friend

-It is the summer of 2018.
-I find her.
+Then, in the summer of 2018, I find her.
 Twenty years later and I am housesitting in Arlington, VA. for 4 months.
-I am in the car running errands and I hear her voice on the radio.
-I pull over as soon as I can and it happens: the DJ announces his playlist.
+I am in the car running errands and I hear her voice on the radio, tuned into a local PBS station.
+I pull over as soon as I can and the magic happens: the DJ announces his playlist.
 She is Carrie Newcomer.
 Wow.
 Mystery solved.

 That first tape I had labeled as “Mystery Lady” for all those years is titled “An Angel At My Shoulder” (1994).
 Curious as to how Bonnie Carol came to have it I continued my research and found that she and Carrie had both been in attendance at the same music festival one summer, so the assumption is that is where she acquired it.
 Chance happens.